 Last but not least is my proximity to the main parade route for Mardi Gras.
 The parades roll down Napoleon Ave before they turn onto St. Charles Ave, and you’ll be two blocks away.
 This comes in very handy for beer and bathroom breaks during Carnival time!

 The streetcar is so close, about a half-minute walk.
 Magazine St bus, 5 blocks away, travels uptown and downtown.
 I recommend having the exact fare ($1.25; $1.50 for transfers) because they won't give you change.
+You can also purchase an all-day pass for $3 right on the streetcar.
 There is ample free parking at the house.
 From the airport, a cab is the quickest way and their fares are standardized.
 It's around $33 one-way.